Happy Bob App for Type 1 Diabetes

 The trial information does not specify whether you need to stop taking your current medications.
 It seems likely that you can continue your usual diabetes treatment while using the app, but it's best to confirm with the trial organizers.

-What data supports the effectiveness of the Happy Bob App treatment for Type 1 Diabetes?
+What prior data suggests that the Happy Bob app is safe for youth with Type 1 Diabetes?

-What safety data exists for the Happy Bob App for Type 1 Diabetes?
+What evidence suggests that the Happy Bob App is effective for Type 1 Diabetes?

 This trial is for young people with Type 1 Diabetes who use a Dexcom device and a smartphone.
 It's designed to see if the Happy Bob app helps them manage their diabetes by providing peer support and monitoring.